Rune75/googleWorkTimeTracker/README.md

 # googleWorkTimeTracker
 Parse logget time at your work address from your google maps timeline

-export the Timline.json from your Android phone and run the script as shown below with the Timeline.json as arument.
+export the Timeline.json from your Android phone and run the script as shown below whit the Timeline.json as argument.

 > python timeTracker.py Timeline.json